Isabella Grant: Early football

 Grant began her junior career at Spotswood Football Club in the Western Region Football League in 2016.
 She played in the Under 15 girls division, and then continued playing for the next four years, where she won three premierships and a best and fairest medal, won while playing in the Under 15s division.
 She kicked 12 goals for her club in 2017, the highest out of anyone playing in the team.
 She was also nominated for the U18 best and fairest award in 2017.
 Grant began playing for the Western Jets in the NAB League in 2019.
-She played 6 games and kicked 1 goal, while averaging17.2 disposals a game.
+She played 6 games and kicked 1 goal, while averaging 17.2 disposals a game.
 Grant was named on the half-forward flank in the NAB League girls team of the year for 2019.
 She represented Vic Metro in the 2019 AFL Women's Under 18 Championships, having a standout game against Vic Country where she kicked 3 goals.